Stunning Rainforests, Ample Sunshine, and a Rich Heritage

 The Townsville region embodies the Queensland holiday vibe with ease.
 Sparkling beaches and islands, stunning rainforests, and ample sunshine all combine, backed by a rich heritage.

-Whatever interest or experience inspires your break, BIG4 Holiday Parks offers family-friendly cabin accommodation, caravan sites, and camping in Townsville and surrounding regions in Ayr and Charters Towers.
+Whatever interest or experience inspires your break, BIG4 Holiday Parks offers family-friendly cabin accommodation, caravan sites, and camping in Townsville, Lucinda and surrounding region of Charters Towers.

 Parks in the Townsville & Surrounds area